What is the AED Project?

 The AED project, combining both the mobile application and the provincial registry, aims to increase survival after out-of-hospital cardiac arrest by optimizing the access to AEDs that are already in public places.
 In fact, these resources will allow bystanders to retrieve the nearest AED in order to minimize the delay before defibrillation during a cardiac arrest.

-Please help us spread the word about the mobile application by showing it to your friends and colleagues.
+Please help us spread the word about the “AED Quebec“ application by showing it to your friends and colleagues.
 Encourage the people you know to download the application on their smartphones and enter AEDs in the registry.
-Please note that only defibrillators located in public places can be included in the Foundation’s registry.
+Please note that only defibrillators located in publicly accessible locations can be included in the Foundation’s registry.

-Your help is needed to register AEDs in the Jacques-de Champlain Foundation’s provincial registry.
-The process is very simple; it involves downloading the “AED – Quebec” application, pressing on the “Register” icon and entering the information about your AED.
+Your help is needed to register AEDs in the Jacques de Champlain Foundation’s provincial registry.
+The process is very simple; it involves downloading the “AED - Quebec” application, pressing on the “Register an AED” icon (in the More section) and entering the information about your AED.

 If you have information concerning many AEDs and would like assistance with the registration process, please contact the AED Project team by e-mail at email@example.com or by phone at 1-877-548-3DEA (3332).